Virtual Reality Training Solutions

 Our client, a prominent player in the oil and gas sector, encountered various issues in training their personnel, which comprised subsea engineers for repairing subsea gas pipeline leaks.
 Traditional training techniques used by the client were expensive, time-consuming, and ineffective at times.
 In light of the challenges in providing hands-on training, the client required a cost-effective and efficient training solution that would provide a realistic hands-on experience.

-In light of this need, the client came to TA seeking a solution for an immersive vr training for subsea gas and pipeline repair.
+In light of this need, the client came to TA seeking a solution for an immersive virtual reality training solutions for subsea gas and pipeline repair.

 Challenges